 One thing is for sure, we are fully into the foraging season now.
 I’m starting to get really excited for all of the wonderful foraging that will be happening soon, especially berries!
-Today I will be talking about foraging for Oregon Grape, which isn’t technically a grape at all, but a bush in the barberry family that has edible berries and medicinal properties.
+In this post I will be talking about foraging for Oregon Grape, which isn’t technically a grape at all, but a bush in the barberry family that has edible berries and medicinal properties.

 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

-The low variety can be found out in the woods fairly easily as it tends to be more wild.
+The low variety (Mahonia nervosa) can be found out in the woods fairly easily as it tends to be more wild.

 Even with the spiny leaves the berries come off their stems quite easily, which is nice.
 It didn’t take long for me to get a small bowl full.